Docterpanzen/Teaching_Factory_IoT/README.md

 - *Data Storage*: Scripts to save database tables into CSV files for further analysis.
 - *User Interface*: Command-line interface to facilitate user interactions.
 - *Data Visualization*: Scripts to plot and visualize data using Plotly.
+- *Configuration File*: A configuration file (`configuration.ini`) is used to manage the login and MQTT settings, including the MQTT broker address, port, user credentials, and topics to subscribe to.

 The project is designed with modularity and scalability in mind, making it easy to integrate additional features and functionalities in the future.
 The development process involved utilizing various Python libraries and tools to ensure robust and efficient data handling.